 - Carlyle J. Frarey becomes acting dean of the school.

-- Margaret E. Kalp becomes acting dean of the school (Sept.
-1).
+- Margaret E. Kalp becomes acting dean on September 1.

 - Law School moves out of Manning Hall.